gobid/rale-rnd/README.md

 - rerun as needed in each of the 4 servers you need to run: `nvm install v0.10.32 ; nvm alias default v0.10.32`
 - redis-server is the command to run
 - to fix isopleth tab loading with an error just quit all servers, redo nvm install/alias, and retry
-- http://localhost:3004/demo/index.html to get the demo to work you may have to uncomment out code in home.js (confirmed this is right)
+- run some samples this way: http://localhost:3004/demo/index.html to get the demo to work you may have to uncomment out code in home.js (confirmed this is right)

 To solve instrumentation issues:
 - add problematic urls reported in console to the blocked domains and restart the servers